Schools reopen in Newtown, Washington talks gun control

 Businesses also reacted.
 One retailer, Dick's Sporting Goods, pulled all guns from its store closest to Newtown and suspended the sale of certain semi-automatic rifles in its stores nationwide.
 A private equity firm said it would sell its investments in a gunmaker after pressure from a major teachers' pension fund.

-The rest of Newtown's schools reopened with grief counsellors and police present, while two families buried their children.
+The rest of Newtown's schools reopened with grief counselors and police present, while two families buried their children.

 "It's going to be awful, doing the things we used to do," said Miguel, 16, who stopped by a doughnut shop on his way to Newtown High School.
 "There's going to be a lot of tears."